Got compaction? These clay-busting plants penetrate heavy soil to leave it loosened, aerated, and enriched. Jumpstart a regenerative garden ecology.

 Although I’m ready to jump into gardening mode now, I can’t ignore this setback.
 After all, soil is the foundation of a thriving permaculture garden!
 The best pre-step to planting a garden is to regenerate a rich soil ecology.
 Clay-busting plants are essential to my plan.

-The following clay-busting plants can also heal soil in existing vegetable gardens or perennial food forests!
+The following clay-busting plants can heal soil in existing vegetable gardens and perennial food forests!

 Healing Soil with Clay-Busting Plants

-On my new garden site, my goal is to punch through the compacted soil, loosening and aerating it.
+On my new garden site, my goal is to punch through the compacted soil to loosen and aerate it.
 Next, I want to inject it with rich, organic matter that my crops will love.

 To really jumpstart my new garden’s success, I also aim to build soil life and fungal networks to develop a rich, regenerative garden ecology.